guiperry/Wordpress-Inference-Engine/docs/Wordpress_Inference.md

 *   **Goal:** Use the existing `InferenceService` to generate new content based on the selected WordPress page.
 *   **Tasks:**
     *   **Add "Generate Content" UI:**
-        *   Add a button like "Generate New Content with AI" to the "WordPress Manager" tab.
+        *   Add a button like "Generate New Content with AI" to the "Generator" tab.
-        *   (Optional) Add a small input field for a prompt/topic hint for the AI.
+        *   Add a small input field for a prompt/topic keywords for the AI.
+        *   Add a list of pages loaded from the content manager to be used as source content.
+        *   Add an upload file button to add files as source content.
+        *   Add a "Generate" button.
     *   **Update WordPress Service/UI Logic:**
         *   When "Generate Content" is clicked:
             *   Get the currently selected page's content (or use the prompt hint).